Nicotine side effects guide – Duration & addiction risk

 When smoked nicotine reaches the brain in about seven seconds2.
 It is about the same when vaped, around 8-20 seconds.
 Nicotine reaches the central nervous system in about 3-5 minutes when tobacco is chewed.

-Neuroscience still hasn’t fully understood how nicotine affects the brain or how addiction works but more is being learnt all the time.
+Neuroscience still hasn’t fully understood how nicotine affects the brain or how addiction works but more is being learned all the time.

 Is there a high?